-When I ask any separating parent what their priorities are, I almost always get the same answer – my children.
+When we ask any separating parent what their priorities are, we almost always get the same answer – my children.
 All parents want the best for their children but often have different ideas as to what ‘is best’.
 These differences often create conflict in the family, with the child stuck in the middle.
 This is the last thing that either parent wants.

 To make things worse, the court process is confrontational in nature; more often than not, conflict and bad feeling between parents is inevitable.
 How are you supposed to establish an effective co-parenting relationship after spending the last 6-12 months (or maybe longer!) attacking each other within the court process?

 As I will explore later in this blog, there are other options.
 More and more couples are considering alternative processes for resolving disputes, such as Collaborative Law, Mediation, Arbitration and working with a Family Consultant.

 Regardless of the approach you choose (and the best family solicitors will look for creative solutions that suit you and your family), there are ways you can resolve a disagreement with your ex-partner about what is best for your child.

 Here are my top tips which all focus around ‘giving your child a voice’: